japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 Refer to https://jaceklaskowski.gitbooks.io/spark-structured-streaming/spark-sql-streaming-IncrementalExecution.html[IncrementalExecution — QueryExecution of Streaming Datasets] in the Spark Structured Streaming gitbook.
 ====

-TIP: Use link:spark-sql-dataset-operators.adoc#explain[explain] operator to know about the logical and physical plans of a `Dataset`.
+TIP: Use spark-sql-dataset-operators.md#explain[explain] operator to know about the logical and physical plans of a `Dataset`.

 [source, scala]
 ----